composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 A few key points:

-- `@composify/react/preset` is optional; it just gives you handy layout components like VStack.
 - `@composify/react/style.css` is **required** — it contains the core editor styles.
 - Import your components (`@/components`) so they're available in the editor.